-Lab manager work often requires not only setting up conditions for the experiments, but can also involve carrying them out.
-Being able to independently carry out such work can take a load off other researcher within the department, allowing them to focus on analysis, or the writing up of papers.
+Lab manager work often requires not only setting up conditions for the experiments but can also involve carrying them out.
+Being able to independently carry out such work can take a load off other researchers within the department, allowing them to focus on analysis or the writing up of papers.

 Tips for administering experiments